Q: What kind of meal support is offered at Within?

 Q: What can I do to help cope with anxiety around food and mealtimes?

-The cause of anxiety around mealtimes can be multifaceted—the environment, company, health, food itself, and more can contribute to feeling anxious around mealtimes.
-Coping with this anxiety partly depends on the cause—sometimes in order to get relief we need to identify where the discomfort is coming from.
-When we know the source that can give us direction on what tools or resources to use.
-Go-to skills we recommend are grounding, deep breathing, and STOPP.
+The causes of anxiety around mealtimes can be multifaceted.
+The environment, company, health, food itself, and more can contribute to this.
+Coping with this anxiety partly depends on the cause.
+Sometimes, we need to identify where the discomfort is coming from to get relief.
+Knowing the source can guide us on what tools or resources to use.

 Q: I don’t want meal support because it’s triggering.
 Do I need to do it?

-Some people worry about being triggered during meal support and don’t want to do it.
-Meal support Portioning support, encouragement from staff and peers, distraction and connection with peers through that connection comes a healing experience with food.
-It’s important to remember that being triggered isn’t a bad thing—it can help us cope and function better and we need to be aware of triggers in order to work through them.
-When we are able to face our anger, frustration, and/or fear from a non-judgmental stance and look at them with wonder we open up the door for healing.
+It’s important to remember that being triggered isn’t bad—it can help us cope and function better.
+We need to be aware of triggers to work through them.
+When we are able to face our anger, frustration, and/or fear from a nonjudgmental stance and look at them with wonder, we open the door for healing.